Overview

 Guiding Principle 2 – Coproduction and Engagement

-• Customer Services: Responded to 146,324 phone calls during the year, within the target average response time of three minutes.
-This was an increase in calls of 5,238 compared to the previous year
+• Customer Services: Customer services effectively responded to 142,170 phone calls, within the target average response time of three minutes (actual annual average response time was 2 minutes 51 seconds).
+This was a decrease in calls of 4,154 or just under 3% less compared to the previous year

-• Alarm Care: 4,827 Alarm Care customers were supported to live independently at home in East Dunbartonshire and West Dunbartonshire Council areas, handling a total of 263,914 Alarm Care calls throughout the year
+• Alarm Care: Supported 4,936 Alarm Care customers to live independently at home in East Dunbartonshire and West Dunbartonshire Council areas (compared to 4,827 in 2022/23), handling a total of 263,914 Alarm Care calls throughout the year

 • Complaints – Ombudsman: The Scottish Public Services Ombudsman (SPSO) is the final stage for complaints about councils, the National Health Service (NHS), housing associations, colleges and universities, prisons, most water providers and the Scottish Government and its agencies and departments.
-Visit SPSO for Statistics on East Dunbartonshire and other Councils
+SPSO statistics for East Dunbartonshire and other Council areas can be found on the SPSO website

-• Council Complaint Handling: During 2022/23, the Council received 409 complaints (compared to 497 in the previous year), all of which are recorded on the Customer Relationship Management (CRM) system under the relevant categories as follows.
+• Council Complaint Handling: During 2023/34, the Council received 497 complaints (compared to 409 in the previous year), under the relevant categories as follows:

 Services/Standards